Jaisreet/Disaster-Management/README.md

 ## Overview

 This repository contains the project files and documentation for an innovative mobile application designed to enhance the City of Vancouver's emergency response capabilities.
-The application is structured around the key phases of the emergency management lifecycle: Mitigation, Response, and Recovery.
+The application, which secured 3rd position out of 25 teams, is structured around the key phases of the emergency management lifecycle: Mitigation, Response, and Recovery.
 This project aims to streamline resource allocation, improve volunteer management, and optimize disaster preparedness through advanced data analysis and user-friendly features.

 ## Key Features